-A Part II UCI may invest in derivative financial instruments which can provide leverage, but it cannot borrow to finance margin deposits.
+A Part II UCI may invest in derivative financial instruments that can provide leverage, but it cannot borrow to finance margin deposits.

-A Part II UCI is authorised to enter, as borrower, into securities lending transactions with firstclass professionals specialised in this type of transaction.
+A Part II UCI is authorised to enter into securities lending transactions, as borrower, with first-class professionals specialised in this type of transaction.